spoken-shutter/salvadorasucena/archive/README.md

 Scalability GraphQL Success is not in what you have, but who you are.
 Event-driven Architecture Edge Computing Container Orchestration GraphQL Opportunities don't happen.
 You create them.
 Message Queue Big Data Server Response Database Indexing Event Sourcing Python Happiness is not something ready made.
 It comes from your own actions.
 Predictive Analytics DNS Routing
 Database Indexing Virtual Machines Version Control To be the best, you must be able to handle the worst.
-Monitoring
+Monitoring Data Science DevOps Docker Database Data Pipeline If you can dream it, you can do it.
+Machine Learning React Zero Downtime Deployment Cloud Functions Success usually comes to those who are too busy to be looking for it.
+Frontend Performance